Stacked glass payment cards with a rupee symbol, minaret silhouette, and Pakistani flag

 xPlace0.5-2%$01%DebitTiered rewards system

-COCA delivers the highest raw return with up to 8% cashback plus 6% APY on holdings. ether.fi is particularly valuable in Pakistan's ambiguous tax environment - the borrow-to-spend model avoids triggering a taxable disposal event entirely.
+KAST fits the freelancer and remittance use case best when the goal is to start spending quickly after a Wise transfer, Deel payout, or family remittance lands: 2% points, $0 annual fee, and 2-minute KYC for basic tiers.
+COCA delivers the highest raw return with up to 8% cashback plus 6% APY on holdings. ether.fi matters most in Pakistan's ambiguous tax environment - the borrow-to-spend model avoids triggering a taxable disposal event entirely.

 Best Card For Every Need in Pakistan